 3. Separate the Remnants

-Look at what's left.
+After throwing stuff away, it's time to look at what's left.
 What in that pile already has a place?
-Put tools in the toolbox or bins, file away important papers, and put change in the piggybank.
-When you take into consideration that your junk drawer mostly developed out of procrastination, then it's easy to assume that a lot of those remaining pieces have a home that they never made it to.
+Put tools in the toolbox or bins, file away important papers, and put change in the piggy bank.
+When you take into consideration that your junk drawer mostly developed out of procrastination, then it's easy to assume that a lot of those remaining pieces have a home or dedicated space that they never made it to.
 The challenge here is to not create or add to another junk drawer by separating the pieces.
-If you find yourself simply moving random objects to another place in your house reserved for random things, you need to stop and start this process over.
+If you find yourself moving random objects to another place in your house reserved for random things, you need to stop and start this process over.

 4. Divide and Conquer

-What you have left are the truly extraneous items that don't have a specific place, but can't be thrown away.
-This is when you re-organize your drawer.
-You can use dividers or plastic containers that will separate like items in the space.
-This eliminates the procrastination problem because the junk has a space.
+What you have left are the truly extraneous items that don't have a specific dedicated place, but can't exactly be thrown away or gotten rid of.
+This is when you start organizing the junk drawer.
+You can use dividers or plastic containers that will separate like items in the junk space.
+This eliminates the procrastination problem because the junk has a dedicated space.
 Just make sure you keep up on putting things in the right dividers, or else you're back to where you started.

 5. Purge Regularly